Sarah Speight: Career

 Speight was Honorary Treasurer of the Castle Studies Group between 1998 and 2001.
 Between 2001 and 2006, Speight was the Archaeology Editor for the Transactions of the Thoroton Society of Nottinghamshire.
 Her specialism in castles led to her appearing in episodes of Time Team about Beaudesert Castle (2002) and Codnor Castle (2008).
 Speight was part of a movement examining the impact of castles on settlements and the landscape; Speight contributed a study of castle chapels to this area.

+In July 2024, Speight took up the position of Deputy Vice-Chancellor at Nottingham Trent University.

 Selected publications

 Speight has published articles in venues such as Journal of Educational Administration and History, Château Gaillard: Études de castellologie médiévale, History Compass, and the Transactions of the Thoroton Society of Nottinghamshire.